National Division 2

 National Division 2 is the fourth tier of rugby league in France, below the National Division 1.
 The season runs from September to April.
-The Division is split into 5 regional leagues, Languedoc-Roussillon, Midi-Pyrenees, Aquitaine, Ile de France and Provence-Alpes-Côte d'Azur (PACA).
+The Division is split into 5 regional leagues, East, South 1, South 2, South-East, South-West and West.
 Clubs play each other home and away in their respective regional league with the top clubs progressing into a series of play-off matches to determine the champions.
 The champions can apply for promotion to the National Division 1.
 This tier was formerly known as the Federal Championship.

 History

 The league was first played for in 1974/75 under the title Federal Division.
 In 2008 the competition was rebranded as the National Division 2.
 The domestic cup for clubs in the league is the Coupe Falcou which was formerly called the French Federal Cup.

+In 2023, the Federal and National Division merged in a restructuring of the French rugby league system.
+For the 2023–24 season there were four National Divisions grouped in pairs: National Division 1 & 2 and National Division 3 & 4.
+The lower divisions took the place of the Federal Division and clubs in Division 4 had the option of playing nine-a-side matches.
+In the first part of the season teams were divided into regional pools from which they qualified for the finals stage.
+In the 2024–25 season, the league was altered again to have a single National Division 1 and, following the withdrawal of several clubs, a National Division 2/3.